ayah825/cse15l-lab-reports/lab-report-3.md

       50      50     350
 ```

 > This also seems to work as expected.
+Using `wc` with `grep` is helpful as it counts the number of times a string is printed.

 3. `grep --color <string> <file>`: